 Here we want to solve the system

 using the elimination method.
-It is then necessary that one of the variable terms is eliminated when one equation is added to or subtracted from the other equation.
-Here if we add the equations the y-terms in the system will eliminate each other.
+It is then necessary that of the variable terms is eliminated when one equation is added to or subtracted from the other equation.
+Here if we subtract Equation (II) from Equation (I) the x-terms in the system will eliminate each other.

-We will find x by solving the resulting equation.
+We will find y by solving the resulting equation.

 We have been asked to solve the following system of equations using the elimination method.

-To solve a system of linear equations using the elimination method, one of the variable terms needs to be eliminated when one equation is added to or subtracted from the other equation.
-In its current state, this won't happen.
-Therefore, we need to manipulate one or both equations.
+To solve a system using the elimination method, one of the variable terms needs to be eliminated when one equation is added to or subtracted from the other equation.
+For this to happen we need to manipulate one or both equations.
 If we multiply Equation (I) by 2, the x-terms will have opposite coefficients.

 Now we have the following system.

 If we add the equations we will eliminate the x-terms.

 By solving the resulting equation we find y.0+8y=8⇔y=1